adahooniłigii, 1956-11-01, pages 1-3

 T’áá góne’ nilíinii ’éí Indian Claims Comission ha’níigo baa hwiinít’ínę́ę baa nááhwiiníst’įįd.

-Just getting into the next one was the was the extension of the Indian Claim Commission Act which we are passing through again already passed through.
+Just getting into the next one was the was the extension of the Indian Claims Commission Act which we are passing through again already passed through.

 “Of these three, one was the Upper Colorado River Bill, another was the Gallup-Durango highway Bill which suspends the Government Claim for reimbursement by the Navajo Tribe for the Gallup-Durango highway.
 The third was the extension of the Indian Claim Commission Act.”
 (P. 4)